henriqueholtz/Aws-Struggle/Produtcs/Network/VPC.md

 A VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 Instances in your VPC do not require public IP addresses to communicate with resources in the service.
 Traffic between your VPC and the other service does not leave the Amazon network.

 - VPC Endpoint cannot be used to privately connect on-premises data center to AWS Cloud.
+- You cannot connect two VPCs using a VPC endpoint.

 There are two types of VPC endpoints: